Researchers improve tools for predicting weather in space

 The PROGRESS project, co-ordinated by Professor Robertus von Fay-Siebenbürgen in the School of Mathematics and Statistics, was set up as a European/US collaboration to develop Europe-wide tools to forecast solar wind conditions close to the Earth and their effects within the magnetosphere.

-It is a collaboration between the Department of Automatic Control and Systems Engineering (ACSE) and the School of Mathematics and Statistics and the at the University of Sheffield, alongside partners from Warwick, Finland, Germany, the USA, Ukraine, France, Sweden and Germany.
+It brought together researchers from the School of Mathematics and Statistics and the Department of Automatic Control and Systems Engineering at the University of Sheffield, alongside collaborators from Warwick, Finland, Germany, the USA, Ukraine, France, Sweden and Germany.

 Professor von Fay-Siebenbürgen, who is the deputy head of the University of Sheffield's Solar Physics and Space Plasma Research Centre, said: "We have exploited our combined expertise to create a comprehensive set of forecasting tools, combining data-based modelling techniques with improvements to state of the art physics-based models."

 The team created created a numerical magnetohydrodynamics-based model by coupling two individual models to enable an advanced forecast of solar wind parameters.
 "The first, AWSoM, analyses the magnetic field at the solar surface, using it to simulate the solar atmosphere out to 25 solar radii.
 From this point outwards, the second model, SWIFT, propagates these solar winds out to 1.5 million kilometres upstream of the Earth," Professor von Fay-Siebenbürgen explained.

 He added: "The new models developed by the consortium are based on our improved understanding of the dynamics of the radiation belts.
 The results are important for the scientific community as they give novel insight into physical processes of plasmas in the near-Earth environment."